Near-Optimal Non-Convex Stochastic Optimization under Generalized Smoothness: Introduction

-Another line of work to improve the performance of algorithms for solving Problem (\ref{eq:problem}) is to add the variance reduction technique, which is originally proposed to speed up the convergence rate for convex stochastic problems when the objective function is considered in the finite sum form.
-Later, people aware that such a technique can also accelerate the convergence of algorithms for Problem (\ref{eq:problem}).
-Nowadays, several algorithms integrated variance reduction have been proposed and shown to match the lower bound of $\Omega(T^{-1/3})$ in expectation proved in \cite{arjevani2019lower}.
-However, to the best of our knowledge, there does not exist any work analyzing a variance-reduced algorithm in a high probability manner for either convex or non-convex problems.
+One famous method for solving Problem (\ref{eq:problem}) is the classic stochastic gradient descent (SGD) algorithm \citep{robbins1951stochastic}, which is easy to implement and enjoys empirical success.
+For the theoretical justification, it is well-known that, under the standard $L$-smooth condition (i.e., the gradient of $F(x)$ is $L$-Lipschitz) and the finite variance assumption, SGD guarantees an $O(T^{-\frac{1}{4}})$\footnote{This is equivalent to the $O(\epsilon^{-4})$ sample complexity to obtain an $O(\epsilon)$-stationary point.
+In the remainder of this paper, for the algorithm only requiring at most the constant order batch size like SGD here, we will also use the rate with respect to $T$ to describe the corresponding convergence behavior due to it being interchangeable with the sample complexity.} convergence rate after running $T$ iterations for finding the stationary point, in other words, minimizing the norm of gradients.
+The $O(T^{-\frac{1}{4}})$ rate is known to be optimal \citep{arjevani2023lower} without further assumptions.
+An important line of work to improve the performance of algorithms for solving Problem (\ref{eq:problem}) is to add the variance reduction technique, which was originally proposed to speed up the convergence rate for convex stochastic problems when the objective function is considered in the finite sum form.
+Later, people aware that such a technique can also accelerate the convergence of algorithms for Problem (\ref{eq:problem}) when the additional averaged $L$-smooth condition (i.e., $\E_{\Xi\sim\domxi}\left[\|\na_{x}f(x,\Xi)-\na_{y}f(y,\Xi)\|^{2}\right]\leq L^{2}\|x-y\|^{2}$) is imposed.
+Nowadays, several algorithms integrated variance reduction have been proposed and shown to match the lower bound $\Omega(T^{-\frac{1}{3}})$ proved in \citet{arjevani2023lower}.

-In this work, we aim to close this important gap of lacking a high probability bound for any variance-reduced algorithm for Problem (\ref{eq:problem}).
-First, a new algorithm with variance reduction inspired by \cite{cutkosky2019momentum,crawshaw2022robustness} is provided.
-Then, under mild conditions, we prove that it achieves the speed of $O(\log(dT/\delta)/T^{1/3})$ with probability at least $1-\delta$ after $T$ iterations running where $d$ is the dimension.
-Hence, the rate of our algorithm is near-optimal in both $T$ and $\delta$.
+Starting from \citet{Zhang2020Why}, several works pointed out that the $L$-smooth condition can be violated in different machine learning tasks, for example, neural networks and distributionally robust optimization (DRO) problems.
+Hence, a generalized smooth condition -- $(L_{0},L_{1})$-smoothness -- was introduced to better fit modern optimization problems.
+Under this new relaxed assumption, people have established $O(T^{-\frac{1}{4}})$ for different methods (e.g., the clipping or normalized SGD algorithm).
+Until recently, two new works \citep{reisizadeh2023variance, pmlr-v202-chen23ar} tried to explore whether the variance reduction technique can be applied to this harder problem.
+Surprisingly, the answer is positive.
+Specifically, they showed that under mild assumptions, the improved $O(\epsilon^{-3})$ sample complexity is still achievable for Problem (\ref{eq:problem}) satisfying the averaged version of $(L_{0},L_{1})$-smoothness condition.